-The Company has received approval of the Members of the Company on 16th April, 2022 through Postal Ballot for appointment of Mr. Nitin Paranjpe as Non-Executive Director and re-appointment of Mr. Dev Bajpai as a Whole-time Director.
+The Company has received approval of the Members of the Company on 16th April, 2022 through Postal Ballot for appointment of Mr. Nitin Paranipe as Non-Executive Director and re-appointment of Mr. Dev Bajpai as a Whole-time Director.

-As per the provisions of the Act, the Independent Directors are not liable to retire by rotation.
-The Independent Directors of your Company have given the certificate of independence to your Company stating that they meet the criteria of independence as mentioned under Section 149(6) of the Companies Act, 2013 and the Listing Regulations.
-All other Directors, except the Managing Director, will retire at the ensuing Annual General Meeting and being eligible, offer themselves for re-election.
+As per the provisions of the Act, the Independent Directors as Executive Director, Home Care and a Member of are not liable to retire by rotation.
+The Independent Management Committee of the Company, in succession to Directors of your Company have given the certificate Ms. Prabha Narasimhan. of independence to your Company stating that they The Board places on record its appreciation for the meet the criteria of independence as mentioned under Section 149(6) of the Companies Act, 2013 and the Listing leadership and invaluable contribution made by Mr. Sudhir Sitapati, Ms. Priya Nair and Ms. Prabha Narasimhan during Regulations.
+All other Directors, except the Managing Director, will retire at the ensuing Annual General Meeting their tenure as Members of Management Committee and being eligible, offer themselves for re-election. of the Company.